Prayagparikh/ReactJS-projects/README.md

 ![Todo List Screenshot](screenshots/Todolist.png)

 ## How to use:
-Well, I've used Vite as the build tool for this project.
+Well, I've used Vite as the build tool for these projects.
 Once you clone the repository:

 ```sh
 1. Simply, change directory a particular project directory in the terminal: